 Who gets bunions?

 Anyone can develop a bunion, but they are usually more common in women than men.
 This may simply be because of the style of footwear that women wear.
 They usually begin to develop in the 20′s-30′s and are common in ladies over the age of 60.

 Depending on the pain and severity of the deformity there are several treatment options:

-• Change of footwear (see your podiatrist for footwear advice)
+• Change of footwear (see your podiatrist for footwear advice) to improve your gait.